JCOMAIA/gate-repl/RAG_GATE.md

 *A measured report.
 Belief-gate is not a retrieval method and does not compete with one.
 It is a **completeness control layer** that wraps any retriever.
-This report shows — on a deterministic, reproducible test with a real text corpus and no API — the three specific ways that layer improves a RAG pipeline, and states precisely where the improvement stops.*
+This report shows — on a deterministic, reproducible test with a real text corpus and no API — the three specific ways that layer improves a RAG pipeline, states precisely where the improvement stops, and gives a 4-question checklist for whether YOUR RAG needs it (most don't).*

 ---